 - Expansion of the decentralization of environmental management to the municipalities by 647% and the number of authorizing acts issued by the environmental agencies in 42%, while the number of branches of state environmental agencies had a slight reduction of 4% in the period 2009-2020.

-- Increase of more than four times (337%) in the area of federal protected areas and indigenous lands with territorial management instruments (2009-2020) and worsening of the indicator that monitors deforestation in protected areas and indigenous lands, which points to an increase of 131% in the deforestation in federal and state protected areas, including indigenous lands (2009-2019).
+- Increase of more than four times (337%) in federal protected areas and indigenous lands with territorial management instruments (2009-2020) and worsening of the indicator that monitors deforestation in protected areas and indigenous lands, which points to an increase of 131% in the deforestation in federal and state protected areas, including indigenous lands (2009-2019).

 - 63% growth in the number of patent applications filed with the INPI by residents in the states of the Legal Amazon (2009-2020).